wp-launchpad/launchpad/wiki/modules/listing/uninstaller.md

 ## Load an uninstaller

-To craeate an `Uninstaller` it needs to implement the interface `LaunchpadUninstaller\Uninstall\UninstallerInterface` and be registered in the method `get_uninstallers` from a service provider.
+To create an `Uninstaller` it needs to implement the interface `LaunchpadUninstaller\Uninstall\UninstallerInterface` and be registered in the method `get_uninstallers` from a service provider.